 Build a Localized Website

-Building a Chinese version of your company’s website should be one of the first steps of your localization strategy.
+Building a Chinese version of your company’s website should be one of the first steps of your localization marketing strategy.
 A website that is tailored specifically for the Chinese consumer will bring credibility to your brand as consumers search for products on Baidu or e-commerce platforms.
 Below are some practices that you should consider when launching a website in China.

 1.Targeting your Audience

 It requires much more effort to launch a Chinese website than just making a clone of your original site.
-It’s more than just translation, so it’s important to start with a clear marketing strategy.
+It’s more than just translation, so it’s important to start with a clear localization strategy.
 Chinese consumers are very different to western counterparts and your website needs to show that in order to succeed in the market.

 2.Language & Translation